 Feb 15, 2018 (modified: Feb 15, 2018)ICLR 2018 Conference Blind Submissionreaders: everyoneShow Bibtex

 Abstract:Deep learning has made remarkable achievement in many fields.
 However, learning

-algorithm on few-shot learning.
+our simplex algorithm on few-shot learning.

 TL;DR:A simplex-based geometric method is proposed to cope with few-shot learning problems.

-Keywords:one-shot learning, few-shot learning, deep learning, simplex
+Keywords:One-shot learning, few-shot learning, deep learning, simplex

 Enter your feedback below and we'll get back to you as soon as possible.